 They're just a bit different.
-Their foliage, color and shape differ from the usual.
-Generally Architectural plants are one off, an example is the Queensland bottle tree, this looks absolutely stunning as a single specimen plant.
-However it can equally effective as a pyramid planted group of 3.
+Their foliage, colour and shape differ from the usual.
+Generally, Architectural plants are one-off, an example is the Queensland bottle tree, this looks absolutely stunning as a single specimen plant.
+However, it can equally effective as a pyramid planted group of 3.

 Architectural plants do not have to be exclusive and rare, they can be common such as the Silver Birch.
 Great example of a really underrated tree that stands out for its unique shimmering trunk and foliage.
 Planted in a group or in isolation can look superb.